bshmueli/ReactionGIF/README.md

 # ReactionGIF

-ReactionGIF is a unique, first-of-its-kind dataset of 30K sarcastic tweets and their GIF reactions.
+ReactionGIF is a unique, first-of-its-kind dataset of 30K tweets and their GIF reactions.

 To find out more about ReactionGIF, check out our ACL 2021 paper: